WP-Translations/WPTypo/readme.txt

 == Changelog ==

+=0.13 =

+* Update JoliTypo version
+* Introduce SmartQuotes

 = 0.12 =

-Initial fork of the plugin by fxbenard
+Initial fork of the typofr plugin by boris.schapira.
+Thanks to him for all his work

 = 0.11 =